-Before you start any marketing activity it’s important to have a clear understanding of your target audience.
+Before you start any online advertising activity it’s important to have a clear understanding of your target audience.
 This is the foundation of marketing strategy and the tactics you execute.
 You need to understand who you are speaking to and what would make them care about what you have to say.
 We need to find a market insight, the thread we can pull with our message, that will unravel the challenges our audience is facing.

 There is often resistance to spending time on the research part of marketing activity, especially in small businesses where the urgency to action tactics will overwhelm the call for having a more methodical strategy.
 This is of course why many businesses struggle to get good ROI from their marketing activity.

 10 market research techniques you can use for fast market insights